 Key Features

-The free plan allows up to 300 emails per day (approximately 9,000 per month), unlimited contacts, a drag-and-drop email editor, signup forms, and basic marketing automation workflows.
-You also get transactional email support via SMTP or API, which is critical for startups sending password resets, order confirmations, or onboarding sequences.
+The free plan allows up to 300 emails per day (approximately 9,000 per month) and stores up to 100,000 contacts — Brevo charges by email volume rather than per contact, which is what makes it stand out from Mailchimp-style list-size pricing.
+(Brevo did add a contact ceiling where it once advertised "unlimited", so 100,000 is the current free cap, not infinity.)
+You also get a drag-and-drop email editor, signup forms, basic marketing automation workflows, and transactional email support via SMTP or API — critical for startups sending password resets, order confirmations, or onboarding sequences.

 Pricing